“Left Behind”: Foundation member CAStone’s copyrighted photograph of a missing Marine’s helmet at a burial site under excavation on Tarawa

 PFC Fox was born in Worcester, Massachusetts and was president of his high school class.
 He earned a “Letter of Commendation” for his service during the Guadalcanal campaign.
 PFC Fox was a member of K Company, 3rd Battalion, 8th Marines during the invasion of Tarawa.
 On 20 November 1943, PFC Fox was in a landing craft with his brother George when it was struck by enemy fire.
 Robert was killed by shrapnel wounds but George survived and was awarded the Silver Star for later heroism on the beach.
 Robert’s body has yet to be recovered and identified.

 CPL Gathright was born in Navarro County, Texas and enlisted in the U.S. Army in 1939 at age 18.
 He was a member of the famed 1st Cavalry Division at a time when they were riding horses while patrolling the Mexican border from Fort Bliss, Texas.
 His division was shipped to Australia in July 1943 and participated in General MacArthur’s “island hopping” campaign through the Admiralty Islands, including combat on Los Negros and Manus Island.
 CPL Gathright’s division landed on Leyte Island in October 1944 and participated in the campaign to liberate the Philippines.
 He may have been briefly captured by the Japanese.
-CPL Gathright survived the war and passed away in his sleep one day after his 51st birthday in Corsicana, Texas.
+CPL Gathright survived the war and passed away in Corsicana, Texas in 1972.

 SGT Edward Russell Godwin